Home

 Paul Goodman

-Statement: "I am the author of Growing Up Absurd and many other books."
-Editor's Note: Paul Goodman died in Hawaii of a heart attack shortly before this book went to press.
+Statement: "I am the author of Growing Up Absurd and many other books that explore themes of civil rights and gay history."
+Editor's Note: Paul Goodman died in Hawaii of a heart attack shortly before this book, which contributes to the dialogue on LGBT activism, went to press.

 Find out more